harridw/Course-5-Storm-Data/Storm_Data.md

 pct.other <- round((other.obs / sub.obs) * 100, digits = 1)   ## % in 'Other Event'
 ```

-The mapping, or cross-walk, logic outlined above reduces the 985 unique events
+The mapping, or cross-walk, logic outlined above reduces the 985 unique events originally
-orginally defined in the Storm Data subset, subStormData, to only 42.
+defined in the Storm Data subset, subStormData, to only 42.
 This includes 41 of the 48 defined event types plus a catch-all 'Other Event' category.
 Only 3.9 of the events, or observations, were not assigned to a specific
 category, but 'Other Event'.

-## Results / Analysis
+### Results / Analysis
 With a cleaner dataset, we are prepared to perform the analysis to answer the proposed
 questions, economic consequences and hazard to population health.
 Each is reviewed
 separately.
 All observations, representing dates between 1990 - 2011, are used in the